-ModivCare may employ ModivCare team members' relatives as long as they are the best-qualified candidates for their positions and their employment would not result in prohibited relationships.
-A "prohibited relationship" occurs when hiring, promoting, or transferring a ModivCare team member's relative or personal relation would result in a supervisory - subordinate relationship or give rise to the appearance of other potential or actual conflicts of interest.
-ModivCare team members may not make employment decisions (hiring, promoting, transferring, setting compensation, evaluating performance, disciplining, or terminating) about relatives.
-Team members who become aware that their relatives are seeking employment at ModivCare (or, if currently employed relatives will be changing roles in the Company, such as through promotion or transfer, that could result in a supervisory - subordinate relationship), must disclose that information to the Chief Compliance Officer, or any member of the Legal or Human Resources Departments.
+Modivcare may employ Modivcare team members' relatives as long as they are the best-qualified candidates for their positions and their employment would not result in prohibited relationships.
+A "prohibited relationship" occurs when hiring, promoting, or transferring a Modivcare team member's relative or personal relation would result in a supervisory - subordinate relationship or give rise to the appearance of other potential or actual conflicts of interest.
+Modivcare team members may not make employment decisions (hiring, promoting, transferring, setting compensation, evaluating performance, disciplining, or terminating) about relatives.
+Team members who become aware that their relatives are seeking employment at Modivcare (or, if currently employed relatives will be changing roles in the Company, such as through promotion or transfer, that could result in a supervisory - subordinate relationship), must disclose that information to the Chief Compliance Officer, or any member of the Legal or Human Resources Departments.

-Team Members with Transportation Benefits:
+Team Members with Company managed Benefits:

-Some Company team members or their relatives are entitled to non-emergency medical transportation (NEMT) benefits under agency programs or client health plans.
-ModivCare team members who are eligible for NEMT, or have relatives who are entitled to NEMT benefits managed by the Company, may not schedule, change, approve, or otherwise manage NEMT trips for themselves or their relatives.
+Some Company team members or their relatives are entitled to benefits under agency programs or client health plans.
+Modivcare team members who are eligible for benefits, or have relatives who are entitled to benefits managed by the Company, may not schedule, assign, change, approve, or otherwise manage services for themselves or their relatives.